solonglake/cs546_Final_Project/README.md

 To start the website simply download the repository and run the following commands in your terminal.

-npm install
+npm install,
-npm run seed
+npm run seed,
 npm start

 Please note that seeding the database may take a minute or two as there is a lot of data and encryption that needs to occur.